jamii/jamii.github.com/journal.md

 Emitting nicer code now for min-branches.

 Actually not sure that goto helps, because I can't return easily to the correct loop.
 I could do a branchy jump, but that isn't much different from just putting the branch in the loop gears.

+### 2018 Feb 13

+Back into the fray.

+We have a mostly agreed core language, and I want to have a working interpreter for it so we can run lots of examples and make sure that they all do what we expect.

+Later on, I have some ideas on how to specialize the interpreter into a compiler, but for now the priority is just to get it fast enough to run simple examples.

+Basic examples are working.
+Need to figure out some sugar to make this less painful.

+`Not` is tricky.
+For now, just going to insist that it must be on the right-hand side of `And`.
+I'm not sure whether that is sufficient in general.
+I guess in DNF?

+### 2018 Feb 14

+Working on static analysis tools.
+So far mostly cribbing from code_warntype, but the goal is to also traverse the static call-graph and apply the same analysis everywhere.